AVAuco/healthgait/README.md

 <details><summary> <b>Define and use DataGenerators</b> </summary>

-The following code shows how to define the data generators for the three datasets, making used of the methods ***from_generator***:
+The following code shows how to define the data generators for the three datasets, making use of the methods ***from_generator***:

 ``` python
 output_signature = (tf.TensorSpec(shape = (None, None, None, 3), dtype = tf.float32),